marionettejs/blog/source/_drafts/events-part-1.md

   - by Jmeas
 ---

 Recently, Maciej Kucharski wrote a [blog entry](http://naturaily.com/blog/post/marionette-plain-object-over-reqres-commands-above-all) in which he expresses his preference for using plain Objects over the event-based architecture that Backbone.Wreqr provides.
 There's nothing wrong with this opinion, and I don't believe that event-based architecture is for everyone.
-In fact, I'm certain that there are plenty of really well-written Marionette applications that don't use events at all.
+In fact, I'm certain that there are plenty of really well-written Marionette applications that don't rely on the event buses that Wreqr provides at all.
 The thoughtfulness of Maciej's post suggests to me that he, too, is likely the author of such applications.

-This post isn't meant to argue that Wreqr is required in all Marionette apps.
-Rather, it's meant to serve two points.
-First, it's intended to be a response to his arguments that I feel are either unsound, or otherwise present issues that are solvable.
+This post isn't meant to argue that Wreqr is a requirement for all Marionette apps.
+Rather, it's meant to accomplish two goals.
+First, it's intended to be a response to his arguments that I feel are either unsound, or that otherwise present issues that are solvable.
 Secondly, it will try to provide good reasons in favor of choosing event-based architecture.
 These will be split up into two blog posts, one for each topic.

 (note: these headers are paraphrases from Maciej's original post)

 ## "Wreqr has no way of scoping requests or creating hierarchy"

 One argument I've been told is that Wreqr doesn't provide a way to scope the events in a robust way.
 These folks tend to only be using the instances of these Classes that are attached to the Application.
 I'll refer to this as using the 'global message bus.'
-The global message bus is a common pattern that I see in Marionette applications.
-The typical way that one introduces namespacing is using period- or colon-separated strings.
+The global message bus is a common pattern that I see in Marionette applications, no doubt because of the fact that the Application object itself comes with a bus on it out-of-the-box.
+The typical way that one introduces namespacing on the global message bus is using period- or colon-separated strings.

 ```js
 // Namespace this as a notifications event